-Hackers use tools to create TCP packets with unusual, weird flag combinations, known as INVALID packets, capable of causing significant harm.
+Hackers use tools to create TCP packets with unusual, weird flag combinations, known as Invalid Packets, capable of causing significant harm.

-UFW blocks these INVALID packets by default, but there are still instances where it may overlook and fail to block.
+UFW blocks these invalid packets by default, but there are still instances where it may overlook and fail to block.

 In this tutorial, I'll guide you through the most effective way to block these types of packets.